 Historic rehabilitation of a circa-1850 commercial building with iconic Mid-Century Modern slipcover and conversion of existing office spaces for modern banking operations.

 353 Carondelet consists of 2 four-story brick masonry party wall commercial buildings constructed in 1850 as part of a block of identical structures known historically as “Union Row.”
-In a 1958 renovation, the two buildings were combined and the current Mid-Cenury Modern slipcover was added to the Carondelet and Perdido street facades creating its iconic and memorable appearance.
+In a 1958 renovation, the two buildings were combined and the current Mid-Century Modern slipcover was added to the Carondelet and Perdido street facades, creating the iconic and memorable appearance.
 As a result, the building landed on the national register.

 The slip cover consists of black porcelain enamel faced metal panels punctuated by vertical strips of aluminum windows and tan recessed spandrel panels.
 Exterior renovation included replacing the deteriorated metal panels and windows and adding new windows to increase natural light on the upper floors, however the windows will be tinted in a way that resembles the historic aluminum windows.

 The first floor former bank spaces date to the 1958 renovation and consists of a large open banking area with a curved marble clad counter, wood slate office dividers, and terrazzo floors which are all maintained.
 Glass wall partitions will be added to create offices while maintaining light distribution to the windowless center of the building.